stenglein-lab/2017_GDW/Mapping_Assembly/exercise.md

 * Convert the dataset from SRA -> FASTQ format
 * Find and download a genome sequence from NCBI
 * Create a bowtie index from the genome sequence (necessary to map reads to it)
+* Map reads in the dataset to the genome
+* De-novo assemble non-mapping reads (to assemble viral genome)
+* Map reads to the draft viral genome to validate assembly

+Other/todo:

+* FASTQC
+* read trimming
+* QUAST

 ## Download an SRA dataset